 Please adhere to the mandatory one way traffic, during operational hours.

 Hot beverages available at the gate, will help get you in the Spirit of the Season!

-December 23rd, NRG was very proud to showcase country recording artist, Justin LaBrash, at the main site of Candy Cane Lane.
-He performed some of his 12 days of Christmas and previewed his upcoming new release single coming out in February.
+Country recording artist, Justin LaBrash, will hopefully be back this year at the main site of Candy Cane Lane.
+Last Season, he performed some of his 12 days of Christmas and previewed his new release single.
 Check out his facebook page (Justin LaBrash singer/songwriter) as well as his website https://www.labrash.net/ .
-Please come out and enjoy the free concert, with normal gate admission.
 Justin has been a long time volunteer elf at CCLHLF.
-CD’s will be available for purchase until the festival closes on December 30th.
+CD’s will be available for purchase until the festival closes on December 24th.